redacademy/b2w-winter-2018/plugins/b2w-functionality/README.md

-# RED Functionality Plugin
+# B2W Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+A template for a WordPress functionality plugin for Bridge 2 Work.